 e73 – Critical

-When your thermostat displays error code e73, it signifies that the Rc wire is not receiving power.
-This might be as straightforward as the breaker being shut off, but it could also be a problem with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s time to get in touch with a local professional.
+This may be as straightforward as the breaker being turned off, but it may also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing appears to be out of place, it’s best to speak with a local professional.